Francisco de Borbón y Borbón: Order of Saint Lazarus

 During his tenure, the order suffered a schism which led to the development of two obediences, termed the Malta Obedience and the Paris Obedience.
 He continued to lead the Malta Obedience until his death in 1995.
 Under his leadership, a 1986 attempt to reunite the two obediences proved unsuccessful; they were subsequently reunited in 2008, after his death.

 Patrilineal descent

 Francisco's patriline is the line from which he is descended from father to son.

-Patrilineal descent is the principle behind membership in royal houses, as it can be traced back through the generations, which means that Francisco is a member of the House of Bourbon.
+Patrilineal descent is the principal behind membership in royal houses, as it can be traced back through the generations, which means that Francisco is a member of the House of Bourbon.